sveltejs/svelte/site/content/tutorial/13-advanced-styling/03-inline-styles/text.md

 >
 ```

-Not only that but just like the class directive, you can use a shorthand when the name of the property and the variable are the same.
+They share a few qualities with the class directive.
+One is you can use a shorthand when the name of the property and the variable are the same.
 So `style:color="{color}"` can be written as just `style:color`.
+Another is that the directives will take precedence when you set the same property through a style attribute.